moezbaccouche/react-native-pax-library/README.md

 # react-native-pax-library

-A React-Native module which allows the use of native features (Ticket Printing, Opening Cash Drawer, ...) of a Pax Technology Android device through NeptuneLiteUser API.
+A React-Native module which allows the use of native features (Ticket Printing, Opening Cash Drawer, ...) of a Pax Technology Android device through NeptuneLite API.

 ## STILL UNDER DEVELOPMENT